-- Reducing the amount of salt in the diet: High sodium foods include prepackaged, fried, and processed foods, such as ready meals and potato chips.
-The body needs some sodium to function, so it is important not to eliminate it from the diet.
-Instead, people should limit it to less than 1,500—2,000 milligrams per day.
+- Reducing the amount of salt in the diet: High-sodium foods include prepackaged, fried, and processed foods, such as prepared meals and potato chips.
+The body needs some sodium to function, so it is important to not eliminate it from the diet.
+Instead, people should limit their sodium intake to less than

-- Managing stress where possible: People can practice stress management techniques, such as meditating, going to therapy, or journaling.
+- Managing stress, where possible: People can practice stress management techniques, such as meditation, therapy, or journaling.
 People with heart failure may find that their symptoms get worse during emotional crises.

-It is also important to monitor symptoms.
+It is also important for a person to monitor their symptoms.
 A doctor may recommend at-home blood pressure monitoring or regular heart health checkups.

-- Medication: A combination of medications, including beta-blockers, can help.
-The right drugs for a person will
+- Medication: A combination of medications can help, including beta-blockers, angiotensin-converting enzyme (ACE) inhibitors, and sodium-glucose cotransporter-2 (SGLT-2) Inhibitors, among others.
+The right drugs for a person

 - Implantable devices: Various devices can help the heart work better.
 A left ventricular assist device, for example, can help the left ventricle work better and reduce the overall effort of the heart.
 It can be a good option for a person who is waiting for a heart transplant.

-- Surgery: In some cases of heart failure, surgery may help.
-Surgeons may perform various procedures, such as cardiac catheterization or coronary artery bypass surgery.
+- Cardiac interventions and surgery: In some cases of heart failure, surgery may help.
+A cardiologist may perform various procedures, such as cardiac catheterization or coronary artery bypass surgery.